Ziptility/RxDBDotNet/README.md

 This security measure is implemented in the `MutationResolver<TDocument>` class, which handles document push operations.
 Developers using RxDBDotNet should be aware that any client-provided `UpdatedAt` value will be ignored and replaced with the server's timestamp.

-Important: While the `IReplicatedDocument` interface defines `UpdatedAt` with both a getter and a setter, developers should not manually set this property in their application code.
+Important: While the `IDocument` interface defines `UpdatedAt` with both a getter and a setter, developers should not manually set this property in their application code.
 Always rely on the server to set the correct `UpdatedAt` value during replication operations.
 The setter is present solely to allow the server to overwrite the timestamp as a security measure.

 ## Contributing